Parable of the Renegades

 I have a Twitter account now, where I post what I like along with all sorts of news related to this story such as official artwork illustrated by the ultra-talented HikariSoul!
 Please follow us both!

 The lively district of San Desquiciado continued its nightly festivities.
-The neon lights were as bright as ever, the music blasted at a considerable volume, and its patrons were going all out with the multitude of pleasures the district had to offer.
-There was still a few more hours left before the district falls asleep in the early morning.
+The neon lights were as bright as ever, the music blasted at a considerable volume, and its countless patrons were going all out with the multitude of pleasures the district had to offer.
+There was still a few hours left to spend before the district falls asleep in the early morning.

 Leaning on a faded green barricade with splotches of rust all over it and looking out on the open street, Davis and the blond man (who was now fresh out of first aid) waited by an entrance to a staircase that went underground like that of a subway.

 They stood next to each other.
 Davis was no longer bothered by the dumpster stench that once reeked from the blond man.
 Now, he was resisting the urge to make fun of the new fluorescent scent that made the man smell like the girliest of girls.

 With nothing much to do other than wait, they kept themselves away from the debilitating effects of boredom by observing the hustle and bustle of the random passerby in front of them.

 A pair of sports cars, racing side by side with their engines roaring hot, blurred past them on the straight road and obscured the random people they were looking at for a split second.